sunilabrahamindia/sunilabraham/publications/multiple-aspects-need-to-be-addressed-network-neutrality.md

 ---
 layout: default
-title: "Multiple Aspects Need To Be Addressed As The Clamour Grows For Network Neutrality"
+title: "Multiple Aspects Need to Be Addressed as the Clamour Grows for Network Neutrality"
 description: "An article by Sunil Abraham in DNA India outlining key violations, harms, and regulatory principles around network neutrality, and proposing balanced solutions for telecom policy reform."
 categories: [Media articles, Publications]
 date: 2015-04-16